-The elephants are tied up in a small cell-like structure for three days and nights, the elephant is beaten and subjected to sleep deprivation and hunger to break their spirit and conform to demands.
+The elephants are tied up in a small cell-like structure for three days and nights, beaten and subjected to sleep deprivation and hunger to break their spirit and conform to demands.
 Except for the elephants born at the park, all bear the scars of this tragic past.

 Responsible Interaction with Elephants in Thailand

-At the park you spend the entire day interacting, observing and assisting with the feeding of the animals.
-As soon as you arrive and are given a quick orientation tour you are straight out in the vast green 250 acres of landscape these elephants get to call home.
+At the park, you spend the entire day interacting, observing and assisting with the feeding of the animals.
+As soon as you arrive, you are given a quick orientation tour and are straight out in the vast green 250 acres of landscape these elephants get to call home.

-With a guide with you at all times, you will be taken to the best viewing spots, whether that is via the walking platforms or out in the open where you can interact with the elephants freely, alongside each of their caretakers.
+A guide is always with you, taking you to the best viewing spots via the walking platforms or out in the open, where you can interact with the elephants freely alongside each of their caretakers.

-What you immediately notice here is that there is no hitting, shouting, or the use of tools from which inflict pain to force action; the park does not have forced breeding or the use of chains (something I have seen all too often at other parks).
+You immediately notice that there is no hitting, shouting, or the use of tools from which inflict pain to force action.
+The park does not have forced breeding or the use of chains (something I have seen all too often at other parks).

 Placing a big chunk of fruit or a small bunch of bananas at the end of the elephant’s trunk, it’s in their mouth and swallowed quicker than you can reach into the basket for the next piece.
-The cheeky ones even find a way to out-do you, reaching their trucks into the empty food basket just to hoover up every last bit.
+The cheeky ones even find a way to outdo you, swooping their trucks into the empty food basket to hoover up every last bit.

-Getting so close to the elephants takes a bit of getting used to, but once you get the hang of it, it’s an incredibly humbling experience to have such close interaction with them for such a long period of time.
+Getting so close to the elephants takes a bit of getting used to, but once you get the hang of it, it’s an incredibly humbling experience to have such close interaction with them for such a long time.

-As you walk down to the river, you are given a plastic bucket for what is one of the most fun parts of the day – bath time!
-Everyone, including the caretaker, swoops up bucket after bucket of water and throws it over the elephant as it leisurely enjoys being cooled down in the baking northern Thailand heat.
+Walking down to the river, you get a plastic bucket for one of the most fun parts of the day – bath time!
+Everyone, including the caretaker, swoops bucket after bucket of water and throws it over the elephant as it leisurely enjoys being cooled down in the baking northern Thailand heat.

 Why You Shouldn’t Ride Elephants in Thailand

-Elephant Nature Park promotes a core education and awareness programme that is helping to overcome about a huge problem that exists with tourists riding elephants in Thailand.
+Elephant Nature Park promotes a core education and awareness programme that is helping to overcome a huge problem that exists with tourists riding elephants in Thailand.

 After all, what would Thailand be without its elephants?

-Why You Shouldn’t Ride Elephants in Thailand – Pin It!
+Help End Elephant Rides in Thailand – Pin It!